icolwell/dotfiles/README.md

 This repo contains scripts to automatically install applications and configure both the desktop and terminal environment.
 The two main goals of this repo are:
 1. To be able to install a fresh copy of Ubuntu and then simply run a single script to set everything up "the way it was before".
 2. To backup configurations and sync them across multiple systems.

+Additional Features
+- debconf preconfiguration to avoid any prompts during installation.
+- easy support for host-specific configs

 NOTE: These dotfiles and scripts have only been tested on Ubuntu 16.04.
 It is possible that they no longer work for 14.04 or other versions.